rackerlabs/rackspace-how-to/content/cloud-servers/pitchfork-the-rackspace-cloud-api-web-application.md

 front page or from **Favorites** in the menu.
 You can only add or view your favorites when you are logged into the application.

-### Call failures

-If a call does not work, or there is a missing or incorrect option, leave feedback on the specific call or product along with all of the details.
-This sends a message to the developer who will take action as soon as possible.